Yahoo Web Search

 More definitions, origin and scrabble points

-2. For instance, negligence is (1) owing a duty of care to another, (2) breaching that duty of care, (3) causation between an injury and breaching the duty and (4) causing an injury/harm.
-If any one of these three essential elements is missing, a case for negligence cannot succeed.
-A "prong" is just another word for one of these "elements."
+2. Aug 6, 2012 · Posted on Aug 7, 2012 Voted as Most Helpful Selected as best answer.
+As the other attorneys have stated, a "prong" is an essential element of a claim or defense.
+For instance, negligence is (1) owing a duty of care to another, (2) breaching that duty of care, (3) causation between an injury and breaching the duty and (4) causing an injury/harm.

 3. Jun 3, 2017 · Is it true that to define a crime of violence when involving a gun US 924c you must have the active employment prong present?
 My underlying predicate offenses were dismissed.
 When you dismiss the predicate offense when it's Hobbs Act it's basically like having two 924c counts based on the same predicate.